 Under decision of the general shareholders' meeting on 12 June 2018 we were appointed for the first time to audit the Company's financial statements.
-Our appointment to audit the Company's financial statements is renewed every second year under decision of the general shareholders' meeting, and the total uninterrupted period of engagement is 2 years (for the audit of 2018 and 2019).
+Our appointment to audit the Company's financial statements was approved by the decision of the general shareholders' meeting for 2 years, and the total uninterrupted period of engagement is 2 years (for the audits of 2018 and 2019).